Different ways of traveling to your destination – popular and unexpected

 Cons

-Trains are another great way of traveling.
+Trains are another great way of travelling.
 They are quite similar to buses but offer more comfort.

-The seats are generally bigger with larger gaps between rows, there are quite often tables available, and you can even have private rooms and sleeper-rooms for traveling at night.
+The seats are generally bigger with larger gaps between rows, there are quite often tables available, and you can even have private rooms and sleeper rooms for travelling at night.

-We traveled all around Japan with Shinkansen and let me tell you, it was amazing.
+We travelled all around Japan by Shinkansen and let me tell you, it was amazing.
 Of course, Shinkansens are a bit different than “normal” trains, but even the “normal” ones offer more comfort than buses.

 On trains, it’s even possible to reach incredible remote places.
 A journey on the Trans-Siberian Railway is definitely on my bucket list.